9 Tromsø Museums to Visit (When the Weather Lets You Down!)

 Website: https://en.uit.no/tmu/botanisk

 Is it a museum?
 Well, no. Is it great to visit when the weather is crappy?
 No, again.
-But, I feel bad not listing this here as it is part of the UiT’s museums and I absolutely love this garden.
+But, I feel bad not listing this here as it is part of UiT’s museums and I absolutely love this garden.

 This is the world’s northernmost botanical garden and you can find an array of plants from all over the north (and south!) there!

-It opened in 1994 and is actually open year round – although the plants may not be great to check out underneath the snow-covered ground much of the year.
+It opened in 1994 and is actually open year-round, although the plants may not be great to check out underneath the snow-covered ground much of the year.

 It is free to visit and there are no fences or gates – you can just head there and stroll around at your leisure.